Summary of Decameron tales: Eighth tale (V, 8)

 In his love for a young lady of the Traversari family, Nastagio degli Onesti squanders his wealth without being loved in return.
-He is entreated by his friends to leave the city, and goes away to Chiassi, where he sees a female ghost cursed to be hunted down and killed by a horseman and devoured by a pack of hounds every week.
-He finds out that the cursed horseman was in a similar situation to his own, and committed suicide while the woman died afterwards unrepentant for her role in his death.
-Nastagio then invites his kinfolk and the lady he loves to a banquet at this same place, so the ghost woman is torn to pieces before the eyes of his beloved, who, fearing a similar fate, accepts Nastagio as her husband.
+He is entreated by his friends to leave the city, and goes away to Chiassi, where he encounters in the woods a female ghost cursed to be hunted down and killed by a horseman and devoured by a pack of hounds every week.
+He finds out that the cursed lady rejected the horseman just as his own love had rejected him, causing the horseman to take his own life, which resulted in the woman being cursed to continually relive her gruesome death.
+Nastagio invites his kinfolk and the lady he loves to a banquet at this same place and time, where they observe the ghost woman being torn to pieces.
+His beloved, fearing a similar fate, accepts Nastagio as her husband.

 Filomena's tale may originate from the early 13th century Chronicle of Helinandus.
 However, the tale was a widespread one and Boccaccio could have taken it from any number of sources or even oral tradition.

 Ninth tale (V, 9)

-Federigo degli Alberighi, who loves but is not loved in return, spends all the money he has in courtship and is left with only a falcon, which, since he has nothing else to give her, he offers to his lady to eat when she visits his home; then she, learning of this, changes her mind, takes him for her husband, and makes him rich.
+Federigo degli Alberighi, who loves a wealthy widow called Giovanna but is not loved in return, spends all the money he has in courtship and is left with only a prize falcon.
+Giovanna comes to see him planning to ask him for the falcon, which she hopes will revive her dying son.
+Federigo has no way to entertain her properly, so orders that the falcon be killed and prepared as a meal.
+She eats the meal and learns the truth.
+Although her son succumbs, she is taken by Federigo's generosity, accepts him as her husband, and makes him rich.

 Fiammetta's tale (she is the speaker in this story, contrary to what a couple of incorrect sources may say) is also told about the legendary Hatim Tai, who lived in the 6th century and sacrificed his favorite horse to provide a meal for the ambassador of the Greek Emperor.
 This earliest version of the tale is of Persian origin.